 Peoria GFL teaches children, teens, and adults the importance of living a healthy, active lifestyle through programs designed to prevent and/or manage behaviors that lead to obesity, heart disease, cancer, and diabetes.

-The Center for Prevention of Abuse: Building Safe Relationships
+The Center for Prevention of Abuse: Family Violence Intervention

-The Center for Prevention of Abuse: Medical Advocacy for Domestic Violence and Sexual Assault Victims
+The Center for Prevention of Abuse: Medical Advocacy Services

 This program provides emergency crisis intervention to adult and child victims of domestic violence and sexual assault through immediate medical advocacy at local hospitals and emergency departments.
 Goals are to alleviate a victim’s immediate sense of trauma, provide information about available services and follow-up, and mobilize the survivor’s support network.

-The Center for Prevention of Abuse: Sexual Assault/Domestic Violence Intervention/Prevention
+The Center for Prevention of Abuse: Survivor Therapy Services

 The Center for Youth and Family Solutions: Family Counseling Program